selfup/go-cache-http/README.md

 ### Docker

-Only use to build the image if using containerization technologies like:
+Only use Docker to build the image if using containerization technologies like:

 1. Docker Swarm
 2. Kubernetes (k8s)